 All gifts have been editorially determined by our staff, there is no compensation in exchange for picks.

-CMP is an rstyle and Amazon affiliate, meaning we may earn a small commission on links you click at no extra cost to you, to help keep us independent and support our staff.
+This guide contains affiliate links, which means we may earn a small commission on links you click at no extra cost to you, to help keep us independent and support our staff.

 One of the most classic birthday gifts for a 7 year old, we love the bikes from Guardian.
 Beautifully made and thoughtfully constructed, this 6-speed, 20″ bike is ultra-lightweight so kids can pedal longer, has a low step-over tube for shorter legs, and includes a super-smart “one-brake” lever so that kids stop safely all the time.

 We’re not saying LOL Surprise! — the brand is called LOL Surprise! as you probably know if you have a 7 year old.
 Though I guess we are surprised to be adding this here?
 Hey, it’s a hot item right now and however you feel about the plastic toys, kids will looooove the backpack.

 Faber-Castell has really modernized the old skool color by number set with these kawaii treats that are so on trend right now with this age group — and above.
 Way above.

 While we’ve recommended it before as a great birthday gift for tweens, STEM-hungry kids as young as 6 or 7 can start learning coding….er magic, with this fabulous kit.
 It can be used to make feathers fly, goblets multiply, and newly proficient coders squeal with delight.